texansodapop/StockPricePredictionApplication/README.md

 c:\_\_\>python StockPricePredictionApplication.py

 Next, the program will ask for the name of the stock you want to investigate.
-For instance, Apple stock is APPL or Kellogg stock is K:
+For instance, Apple stock is AAPL or Kellogg stock is K:

 What is the name of the stock?

-APPL
+AAPL

 The second and third questions are date parameters for what stock to grab from the Yahoo stock database.
 The dates are accepted in two forms (as far as I know): YYYYMMDD or YYYY-MM-DD